- November 29, 2019

 - Accounts that are inactive for a period of 12 consecutive months will automatically be deactivated and the unit number associated with the Member’s account will be eligible to be reassigned.
 This includes accounts that have completed the signup process however have not used any CBP Services for a period of 12 consecutive months.

-- The Member acknowledges and agrees that CBP has the right to automatically charge the credit card on file for any outstanding balances, adjustments, custom fees, fines and penalties.
+- The Member agrees to keep a credit card on file to be eligible to use any CBP service.
+CBP also has the right to automatically charge the credit card on file for any outstanding balances, adjustments, custom fees, fines, and penalties.

 - CBP Services consists of acting as an agent of the Member for consolidation and export purposes by receiving the Member’s package(s), which will be sorted, packed, and consolidated.
 At the Member’s direction, CBP arranges for export to a CBP service address or a Member’s specified local address.
 These services may be provided directly by CBP or by an unaffiliated service provider, which can act as the freight forwarder and/or carrier for the shipment.
 All packages received by CBP will be opened by representatives of the company.
 Members are responsible for all import obligations in the country to which all mail and packages will be sent.
 Members also authorize CBP to be its agent to authorize an unaffiliated broker to conduct customs clearance and entry, if required, to certify freight forwarder and/or carriers as the consignee solely for the purpose of designating a customs broker to perform customs clearance and entry.